Practice Self-Love and You'll Be Loved as You Wish to Be

-Now imagine this same child as an adult.
-Think about her efforts to maintain happy emotional, mature and enriching relationships.
-If she doesn’t achieve this, she will probably end up thinking that she’s a person who doesn’t deserve to be loved.
+Now, imagine this same child as an adult.
+Additionally, think about her efforts to maintain happy emotional, mature, and enriching relationships.
+If she doesn’t achieve this, she will probably end up that she’s a person who doesn’t deserve to be loved.
 Even though this seems harsh, many people have experiences like this.

 It’s true that having a traumatic childhood doesn’t definitely mean that we’ll have negative emotional relationships.
 However, it’s a factor that bears considerable weight when determining the quality of our future relationships.

-- Love yourself everyday like you deserve, and don’t wait for others to give you what you’ve been waiting for.
+- Love yourself every day like you deserve and don’t wait for others to give you what you’ve been waiting for.

 - Heal your wounds by practicing self-love.
 Pamper yourself and protect yourself from things that could harm you, but also embark on new paths that lead to the hope of becoming better each day.
 You’ll attract the attention you think you deserve.